 Oh, we could be here for a-g-e-s.

-They will have been gathered via your beliefs and norms, you will have learned your values from what was acceptable and non-acceptable in your schools, playground, work places.
+They will have been gathered via your beliefs and norms, you will have learned your values from what was acceptable and non-acceptable in your schools, playground, and workplaces.

-You have been conforming and norming your values for years.
+You have been conforming and forming your values for years.

 You will have placed a value base on almost every area of your life.